Napoléon (1927 film): Brienne

 In class, the boys study geography.
 Napoleon is angered by the condescending textbook description of Corsica.
 He is taunted by the other boys and kicked by the two bullies who hold flanking seats.
 Another of the class's island examples is Saint Helena, which puts Napoleon into a pensive daydream.

 Unhappy in school, Napoleon writes about his difficulties in a letter to his family.
 A bully reports to a monk that Napoleon is hiding letters in his bed, and the monk tears the letter to pieces.
 Angry, Napoleon goes to visit the attic quarters of his friend Fleuri, a place of refuge where Napoleon keeps his captive bird, a young eagle that was sent to him from Corsica by an uncle.
 Napoleon tenderly pets the eagle's head, then leaves to fetch water for the bird.
 The two bullies take this opportunity to set the bird free.
 Napoleon finds the bird gone and runs to the dormitory to demand the culprit show himself.
-None of the boys admits to the deed.
+None of the boys admit to the deed.
 Napoleon exclaims that they are all guilty, and begins to fight them all, jumping from bed to bed.
 In the clash, pillows are split and feathers fly through the air as the Minim Fathers work to restore order.
 They collar Napoleon and throw him outside in the snow.
 Napoleon cries to himself on the limber of a cannon, then he looks up to see the young eagle in a tree.
 He calls to the eagle which flies down to the cannon barrel.
 Napoleon caresses the eagle and smiles through his tears.